Vietnam.vn - Nền tảng quảng bá Việt Nam

 In particular, tensions this time broke out after North Korea blew up several sections of two roads and railways (Gyeongui and Donghae) connecting to South Korea on October 15, after warning that it would completely cut off the territorial link between the two Koreas.
 Seoul criticized the move and said it was considering suing Pyongyang because the road and railway connection project involved a $133 million South Korean loan.

 At present, it is almost impossible for inter-Korean relations to resume dialogue in the near future.
-Moreover, the growing conflict between the two Koreas is making it difficult for third parties, including the United Nations, to play a mediating and conciliatory role.
+Moreover, the growing conflict between the two Koreas is making it difficult for third parties, including the United Nations, to play the role of mediator and mediator.

 In fact, the Gyeongui and Donghae lines, two of the most important symbols of reconciliation and cooperation between the two Koreas, were built in the mid-2000s but have not been used recently.
 The act of detonating these two lines by North Korea is seen as a drastic step in its policy of treating South Korea as its “main enemy” and abandoning the peaceful reunification that Chairman Kim Jong Un has previously emphasized.
 Previously, the monument symbolizing reunification was also destroyed by North Korea in January.